andrealaffly/ACSL-flightstack-winged/README.md

 ## Introduction

-The **Advanced Control Systems Lab (ACSL) Flight Stack - Aero** is a PX4-comaptible offboard flight stack for VTOL (vertical take-off and landing) UAVs (uncrewed aerial vehicles).
+The **Advanced Control Systems Lab (ACSL) Flight Stack - Winged** is a PX4-comaptible offboard flight stack for VTOL (vertical take-off and landing) UAVs (uncrewed aerial vehicles).
 The scope of this software is to support the UAV control community with a freeware, open-source solution that can serve as a shared platform and hence, facilitate comparison of research results.

 We strongly encourage control practitioners, researchers, and UAV enthusiasts to: